Mark Greenaway-Robbins

 About me

-I am a registered counsellor and psychotherapist with the British Association of Counselling and Psychotherapy (BACP) practicing in Cardiff city-centre who works with adults.
+I am a registered counsellor and psychotherapist with the British Association of Counselling and Psychotherapy (BACP) practicing in Cardiff city-centre who works with individual adults and couples (relationship counselling).

 A decade of my adult life I have lived in Vancouver - British Columbia, Jerusalem, and Paris.
 Through these experiences, I enjoy being attentive to cultural diversity, heritage, and identity, and exploring their impact in our lives.